What is search intent?

 When you’re trying to determine a user’s search intent, it’s important to look at the type of content that they are looking for.
 The SERP shows different types of content that people are searching for.

-People who are searching including the word infographics want visuals.
+People who are searching for the word infographics want visuals.
 They want to see what they’re looking for.

 People who are searching including the word reviews want information about something.
 They could be trying to find a review of a product or service.